 |The following article is from the Winter, 1997 issue of the Snow Lion Newsletter and is for historical reference only.
 You can see this in context of the original newsletter here.|

-This year we can hope to see the release of two major films on Tibet: Kundun and Seven Years in Tibet.
+1997 brought the release of two major films on Tibet: Kundun and Seven Years in Tibet.

 Melissa Mathison Ford, the wife of Harrison Ford, wrote the screenplay for Kundun based on the Dalai Lama's autobiography.
 She has also written the screenplay for ET and The Black Stallion.
 Martin Scorsese is the director and Disney's Touchstone Pictures will distribute the film.